polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

 1. List the services and components that will be deployed to each Azure Stack Hub integrated system.
 For each system, service, and componenent, provide their basic function.

-    -   An Azure Stack Hub region will be deployed into the FusionTomo datacenter in Dallas, TX.
+    -   An Azure Stack Hub region will be deployed into the FT datacenter in Dallas, TX.
 The following resources will be deployed into that Azure Stack Hub region:

-        -   SQL Database for the Web App database and for Customer Data.
-This will require installation of the Azure Stack Hub SQL DB Resource Provider.
-Both databases will be configured as primary replicas of their respective Always On Availability Groups.
+        -   Two Windows Server 2019 VMs with SQL Server 2019 installed, hosting the Web App DB and Customer Data databases which are members of the same Always On Availability Group with the synchronous-commit mode.
+One of the VMs hosts the primary replicas while the other one hosts the secondary replicas.

-        -   Mortgage Applications web site API and Function App to implement the functionality of the Windows services being used currently.
-This will require installation of the Azure Stack Hub Azure App Resource Provider.
+        -   Mortgage Applications web app, Mortgage Admin web app, their corresponding APIs, and Function App to implement the functionality currently provided by Windows services.
+This will require installation of the Azure Stack Hub Azure App resource provider.

         -   Azure Blob Storage for PDFs.

         -   Azure Queue Storage for the Mortgage Application messaging.

+        -   A VNet-to-VNet VPN connection to the virtual networks hosting the Windows Server 2019 VM with SQL Server 2019 installed on the Azure Stack Hub integrated system in the FT datacenter in Chicago, IL.
+This is necessary for Always On Availability Group Members in two different Azure Stack Hub regions to replicate.

-    -   An Azure Stack Hub region will be deployed into the FusionTomo datacenter in Chicago, IL.
-This region will host the same set of services as those provisioned into the Azure Stack Hub region in FusionTomo datacenter in Dallas, TX, however, the two databases will be configured as secondary replicas of their respective Always On Availability Groups.
+    -   An Azure Stack Hub region will be deployed into the FT datacenter in Chicago, IL.
+This region will host the same set of services as those provisioned into the Azure Stack Hub region in FT datacenter in Dallas, TX, however, the two databases will be configured as secondary replicas in the Always On Availability Group, with the asynchronous-commit mode.

-    -   An Azure Stack Hub region will be deployed into the FusionTomo datacenter in Toronto, ON.
+    -   An Azure Stack Hub region will be deployed into the FT datacenter in Toronto, ON.
 The following resources will be deployed into that Azure Stack Hub region:

-        -   SQL Database for the Web App database.
-This will require installation of the Azure Stack Hub SQL DB Resource Provider.

-        -   Windows Server 2019 VM with SQL Server 2019 installed, hosting a local instance of the Customer Data database.
-This database will be configured to replicate with the Always On Availability Group containing the Customer Data database hosted in the US.
+        -   A Windows Server 2019 VM with SQL Server 2019 installed, hosting the Web App DB and Customer Data databases.
+This database will be configured to replicate outside of standard business hours via snapshot replication to a database hosted on one of the Windows Server 2019 VM with SQL Server 2019 installed on the Azure Stack Hub integrated system in the FT datacenter in Dallas, TX.

-        -   Mortgage Applications web site API and Function App to implement the functionality of the Windows services being used currently.
-This will require installation of the Azure Stack Hub Azure App Resource Provider.
+        -   Mortgage Applications web app, Mortgage Admin web app, their corresponding APIs, and Function App to implement the functionality currently provided by Windows services.
+This will require installation of the Azure Stack Hub Azure App resource provider.

         -   Azure Blob Storage for PDFs.

         -   Azure Queue Storage for the Mortgage Application messaging.

+        -   VNet-to-VNet VPN connection to the virtual network hosting the Windows Server 2019 VM with SQL Server 2019 installed on the Azure Stack Hub integrated system in the FT datacenter in Dallas, TX.
+This is necessary for SQL Server replication across different Azure Stack Hub regions.

+        > **Note**: You would also need to create a VNet-to-VNet VPN connection **from** the virtual network hosting the Windows Server 2019 VM with SQL Server 2019 installed on the Azure Stack Hub integrated system in the FT datacenter in Dallas, TX.

 1. Describe the high availability and disaster recovery provisions in your design.

     High availability is inherent part of any service deployed on Azure Stack Hub due to its architecture.
 This applies to both IaaS and PaaS services.
 Availabilty of Azure services is a subject to published and documented SLAs.
 Effectively, since all components of the proposed design rely on the combination of Azure Stack Hub and Azure services, the resulting solution is highly available.
+In addition, the database of the database tier for the US-based Mortgage Application in the FT datacenter in Dallas, TX is implemented by using the Always On Availability Group, with the asynchronous-commit mode.

     Disaster recovery provisions apply to the US-based deployment of the Mortgage Application infrastructure and rely on the following aspects of that infrastructure:

-        -
+        -   Mortgage Application web app and Blob Storage hosting public PDFs are deployed to both South Central US and North Central US Azure regions (to minimize the cost, the DR instance can be scaled down to the Free pricing tier)

+        -   The remaining components of the Mortgage Application are deployed to Azure Stack Hub integrated system in the FT datacenters in Dallas, TX and Chicago, IL, respectively.
+The first of them constitutes the production instance, while the second serves as the disaster recovery site.
+The resiliency of the database tier is implemented by using SQL Server Always On Availability Group containing the Web App DB and Customer Data databases and configured with the asynchronous-commit mode.
+Due to the asynchronous nature of the replication and the potential for data loss, a failover between them involves a manual action.
+As part of failover, you should also update the Traffic Manager profile by enabling the secondary endpoint and disabling the primary one.
+Alternatively, you might also change their relative priority.
+Note that Traffic Manager automatically fails back by default.
+For example, suppose the primary region is priority 1 and the secondary is priority 2.
+After a failover, set the primary region to priority 3, to prevent automatic failback.
+When you are ready to switch, back, update the priority to 1.